Saturday, October 30, 2010

 Illustrations By Ellinor Forje

-That's exactly what I thought, before I sat down to replicate one of the photos (the first illustration) of a Valentino campaign I'd seen in "Vogue" a few seasons ago.
-The other illustrations are sketches of editorial spreads that I've seen and liked, in different magazines here and there.
+That was exactly what I thought, before sitting down to recreate one of the photographs from a Valentino campaign I had seen in Vogue a few seasons ago.
+The other illustrations are sketches of editorial spreads I’ve encountered and admired across various magazines.

 Monday, October 11, 2010